tucats/ego/SERVER.md

 &nbsp;
 &nbsp;

-### Server Directives
+## Server Directives <a name="#directives"></a>
 There are a few compiler directives that can be used in service programs that are executed by the server.
 These allow for more declarative code.

 `@authenticated type`
 This requires that the caller of the service be authenticated, and specifies the type of the authentication to be performed.
 This should be at the start of the service code; if the caller is not authenticated then the rest of the services does not run.
 Valid types are:

 | Type | Description |
 | --- | --- |